 The effects on retail businesses have in turn put pressure on retail asset owners and landlords, however, Yangon’s major retail malls such as, Myanmar Plaza, Junction City, Junction Square and Kantharyar Centre have all continued to stay open, albeit with substantially fewer shopping options available.
 These shopping centres have largely remained open to allow essential services such as pharmacies and supermarkets, to continue to operate.
 Some shopping malls, such as Taw Win Centre, have been forced to close their doors as shop owners choose to cease operations or are issued closure notices by authorities.
 Overall, open shopping malls have tried to prevent the spread of COVID-19 by following MOHS guidelines, limiting shopping hours, closing non-essential services, and asking staff to work alternative shifts or remotely where possible.
 As the situation develops, some shopping centres are allowing non-essential stores, such as cosmetic and fashion retailers, to reopen.
 On May 3rd, Junction City announced on their Facebook page that they “continue to serve” and released a list of retailers that would be able to operate between 9:00 AM and 7:00 PM.

-In a bid to make sure they hold on to as many tenants as possible, landlords in Yangon were swift to take action and offer retailers reduced management charges and rent relief.
+In a bid to make sure they hold on to as many tenants as possible, landlords in Yangon were swift to take action and offer retailers reduced management charges, electrical services and rent relief.
 Yuan Cheng, Leasing Director at AMSS, the developer of the Kantharyar Centre, commented; “like all retail mall owners, our retail tenants are finding times very difficult.
 We are working closely with them and look forward to a quick recovery so we can open our doors again and work hard to generate customers to our mall.”
 Speaking to a variety of landlords, SPS typically found that asset owners were offering tenants rent relief of approximately twenty to twenty-five percent or a rental holiday for April and May.
 Many cited the forced closure of certain shops as the main reason for offering rent relief packages.
 According to an article released by The Myanmar Times on April 28th “the rental fees at Junction Centre will be reduced by twenty-five percent in April, May and June, while rentals at Hledan Centre, Gamone Pwint, Capital Hyper Market, and Ruby Mart were slashed by between twenty percent and eighty percent in April.”
 However, even with offering such packages, landlords are expecting tenants whose leases are coming up for renewal in the next six months to negotiate hard to reduce their net effective rent.